I grew up in a home where food was always a predominant issue.

-The Dad I Never Knew was pretty much non existent, and that left her relying on help from food programs to feed us.
+The Dad I Never Knew was pretty much non-existent, and that left her relying on help from food programs to feed us.

-I realize there is a debate over food assistance programs, and I also understand that there are those who take advantage of the system which leave some people thinking that the programs do not work.
+I realize there is a debate over food assistance programs, and I also understand that there are those who take advantage of the system which leaves some people thinking that the programs do not work.

 I grew up with very little.